Sup3Legacy/arlustre/docs/report/report.md

 A further solution is to re-enable interrupts on a global basis when entering the `step`-bound ISR.
 This means that any external event (time-keeping timer, pin change interrupt, etc.) can be served directly with no additional delay.
 However, this leads the way to nesting interrupts that can become a nithgtmare to debug.
 Essentially, we trade reliability and stability for accuracy.
 This can be mitigated by increasing the `step` period to make sure we'll never have nesting `step` interrupts.

+To futher help stabilize the behaviour around interrupts and avoid looping in nested interrupts, I implemented a software-side control of nesting detection, using some custom atomic (basically force-disabling interrupts on a global scale durign the critical operation) operations.

 ### Hardware interrupts

 To allow for time-based Lustre operators, I implemented the support of `Pin Change Interrupt`s.
 On the Arduino Uno, there are 3 corresponding interrupt channels, each bound to a port (i.e. ~8 GPIO pins).
 This means that, chen such an interrupt is firing, some work is needed to determine which particular pin in the corresponding port did change.
 This is simply implemented using static arrays where the whole port's state is stored on each interrupt.